 Coral Sign Language Tutorial

-It also demonstrates how quantization can be used to optimize models for edge devices.
+It also demonstrates how can be used to optimize models for edge devices.
 The model from the Convolution Tutorial classifies pictures of sign language hand gestures representing the digits 0 through 9.

-TensorFlow provides post-training conversion of models to reduce their size and increase inference speed at the expense of losing a bit of accuracy.
+provides post-training conversion of models to reduce their size and increase inference speed at the expense of losing a bit of accuracy.
 Using Full integer quantization, all the 32-bit floating-point values in the model are converted to the nearest 8-bit fixed-point numbers.
 These values generally include weights and activation outputs.
-Specific types of hardware accelerators used for faster machine learning computations such as Coral's EdgeTPU only support fully-quantized models.
+Specific types of hardware accelerators used for faster machine learning computations such as Coral's only support fully-quantized models.

 Follow the steps below to export the model in PerceptiLabs to a trained TensorFlow Lite model: